alphagov/paas-tech-docs/README.md

 ## Build and deploy

-The docs are hosted on the PaaS and any change to master is automatically deployed by the [PaaS release CI](https://github.com/alphagov/paas-release-ci).
-The build status can be seen here: https://concourse.build.ci.cloudpipeline.digital/teams/main/pipelines/paas-tech-docs
+The docs are hosted on GitHub Pages which is deployed using GitHub actions.
+GitHub pages is configured with a custom sub-domain at [docs.cloud.service.gov.uk](docs.cloud.service.gov.uk).

+The deploy process first runs `bundle exec middleman build` which generates a `build` directory consisting of static files for our site is generated after running `bundle exec middleman build`.
+Next the [upload-pages-artifact](https://github.com/actions/upload-pages-artifact) action takes the `build` directory and turns it into a [gzip archive](https://en.wikipedia.org/wiki/Gzip) called `github-pages` which the [deploy-pages](https://github.com/actions/deploy-pages) action uses to deploy to GitHub pages.

 ## Updating the template

 The master repository for the tech docs template system is at https://github.com/alphagov/tech-docs-template

-See the section "Updating a project to use the latest template" at https://github.com/alphagov/tech-docs-template

 The template system is maintained and developed by the service design manual team.
 You can contact them at `#tech-docs-format` on GDS Slack.
 Note that this is an MVP version and there is a roadmap of planned features and improvements.